dfrnt-labs/terminusdb-docs-static/src/app/docs/woql-explanation/page.md

 This page explains various topics regarding the WOQL datalog query language with built in unification like in Prolog.

+WOQL is the query language used to query TerminusDB Databases.
+It is unique as a query language as it enables small declarative query programs to be created to handle complex tasks including post-processing of data to change its shape and structure.

+In its most basic form, a query is submitted to the TerminusDB server and it responds with a JSON array of answers that match the query.
+Very similar to how other query languages work.

+The cells of the resulting table are the variables in the query and the rows are the answers that match the query.
+What is relatively unique is that variables can contain both lists and dictionaries that can be declaratively specified in the query..

 ## WOQL fluent vs. functional style

 WOQL supports both **functional** and **fluent** styles for writing queries.
 Overall, the functional style is recommended to avoid snags.
 The fluent style may help for simplifying complex compound query expressions.